pivotal-cf/docs-cloudbees/Jenkins.html.md

 * Currently supported buildpacks are Ruby and NodeJS (this DOES NOT mean that you can't build java application though, see buildpacks section for more details)
 * The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license
 * Test services are provisioned using the `jenkins` user.
 This requires this user to have access through the security groups to all of the possible test services that app developers will test against.
+* The tile installation is limited to a single availability zone on AWS.
+When assigning availability zones to the tile, please make sure only one is selected.

 We hope to address all of these limitations in future releases.

 ### Feedback